Remus: Who say he git away?

-- Rufus and Amberley from The Dreamstone were bumbling kids somewhat a cut below Badass Normal, however since they're the foes were the Urpneys and most of their allies were immortal Invincible Heroes, they usually didn't have to achieve much to win the day.
+- Rufus and Amberley from The Dreamstone were bumbling kids somewhat a cut below Badass Normal, however since their foes were the Urpneys and most of their allies were immortal Invincible Heroes, they usually didn't have to achieve much to win the day.

 - Inspector Gadget: Gadget thwarts Doctor Claw again and again, almost solely on the strengths of his Hyper Competent Sidekicks or well timed slapstick bumbling.
 On the very rare occasions he gets a clue what's going on however, he is shown to be surprisingly competent.

-- Parodied in an episode of Robot Chicken, where Dr. Claw's finally put two and two together and turns Gadget into The Terminator to kill Penny.
+- Parodied in an episode of Robot Chicken, where Dr. Claw finally puts two and two together and turns Gadget into The Terminator to kill Penny.

 - Jonny Quest: Jonny is pretty powerless through the show's whole run, and is constantly being plucked from danger by his father and Race.